KSAModding/KSAModding/docs/modding-guides/code/gui/ImGuiText/ImGuiText.md

 ### Actual Links

 This next text element will let you put actual URL links into your window.
-The link does return `true` when clicked so you can also use it in logic one again.
+The link does return `true` when clicked so you can also use it in logic once again.

 ```csharp
 private bool ShowHiddenText = false;